howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 Now, let's understand what's going with the `<Mutation />` component you just added.

 The code is pretty straightforward.
-If the user wants to just login, you're calling the `loginMutation`, otherwise you're using the `signupMutation`, thus mutation will be triggered on the div `onClick` event.
+If the user wants to just login, you're calling the `loginMutation`, otherwise you're using the `signupMutation`, this mutation will be triggered on the div `onClick` event.
 GraphQL mutations receive `email`, `password` and `name` state values as params passed on `variables` prop.
 Lastly, after the mutation was completed, we call `_confirm` function passing as argument the mutation returned `data`.

 All right, all that's left to do is implement `_confirm` function!